SachinKalsi/summarizer/README.md

 * count: The number of summarized sentences to return
 * summarizer: The class instance that will do all the work

+Sanitizer module helps remove common oddities from the body of text.

+Sanitizer.sanitize(text)

 Contributing
 ------------